 On January 29, 2004, CRYO-CELL announced the decision to close SCPT, following the resignation of SCPT's Board of Directors and management.
+SCPT ceased operations immediately thereafter.
 CRYO-CELL concluded that SCPT required significant additional funding to complete the repurchase and to remain in operation, and that SCPT management's restructuring proposals all would have required CRYO-CELL to make significant cash expenditures.
 CRYO-CELL owned 11,500,000 (86.6%) shares of SCPT.
 In accordance with SFAS No. 144, the closing of SCPT represents a discontinued operation as of November 30, 2004.
-CRYO-CELL has recognized 100% of the losses of SCPT in its statements of operations and comprehensive income as discontinued operations during the three months ended February 28, 2005 and February 29, 2004 of approximately \$0 and \$95,000, respectively, of which the minority interest portion is approximately \$0 and \$13,000, respectively.
+CRYO-CELL has recognized 100% of the losses of SCPT in its statements of earnings and comprehensive income as discontinued operations during the three months ended May 31, 2005 and May 31, 2004 of approximately \$0 and \$0, respectively, and for the six months ended May 31, 2005 and May 31, 2004 approximately \$0 and \$93,000, respectively.